threelogy/threelogy.github.io/_video/sequel/phillip--april.md

 ---
 Here is Philip & April’s heart-warming wedding video.
 Their first dance as a married couple is really nice.
 Check it out. :)

-For bookings, send us an email or call us at +63 2 4344428
+Shot and edited by Threelogy senior cinematographers.

-Email: inquiry@threelogyvideo.com
+For bookings, send us an email at: inquiry@threelogyvideo.com

 Thank you for watching! :)